Listing of historic ships in Sweden: Ships and pleasure boats

 Historic ships and boats can be listed in either of two categories: Listed historical ships or Listed historical pleasure boats.
 (Note: The Maritime Museum uses the terms Listed historical ships and Listed historical pleasure boats, even though the correct word in English would arguably be "historic".)
 The purpose of listing vessels is similar in both cases; it is done in order to "make them better recognized, preserved and used".
 In addition, the listing aims to encourage conscious private cultural heritage ownership and management.
 Owners of listed ships are entitled to display a plaque that confirms the ship's listed status on board, and pleasure boats are equipped with a similar enamel sign.

+HMS Ystad (T142/R142), a Norrköping-class missile boat, is an example of a former naval vessel which is today a listed ship.

 While the listing does not confer any legal protection on the ships – in contrast to listed buildings – the Maritime Museum notes that listed ships and boats under some circumstances enjoy reduced harbour fees and listed pleasure boats sometimes enjoy various benefits by harbours, canals, dockyards and boat clubs.
 For example, a news item from 2013 notes that at Galärvarvet on Djurgården in central Stockholm, listed boats and ships may berth for a short period of time free of charge if they agree to let visitors come aboard.
 Listed pleasure boats are also e.g. exempted from a national ban on letting out toilet waste into the surrounding water.
 The museum is also responsible for providing financial aid to the restoration of culturally significant private ships and boats, and while there is no direct connection between owning a listed vessel and receiving aid, the Maritime Museum has concluded that many owners of listed ships have voiced the opinion that an important way to facilitate the management of listed ships is to increase this financial support.
 Some owners of listed pleasure boats have voiced that the listing has attracted attention to them and their boats from other boat owners, boat clubs, and in maritime festivals and competitions, as well as from local papers and radio channels.

 Commercial and utility ships have been listed since 2001, and pleasure boats since 2009.
 Sweden was the first country in Europe to list pleasure boats.

 The museum made an evaluation of its listing of ships in 2014, and of the listing of pleasure boats in 2017.